1. Introduction

 1. Choose File: Access the directories of the computer to point to a file.

-3. Import file: Starts importing file
+3. Import file: Starts importing a file.

-Import from the MONARC library
+Import from the MONARC Library

-The pop-up appears after clicking on the Import from MONARC library option in the Asset Import center.
+The pop-up appears after clicking on the Import from MONARC Library option in the Asset Import center.

-1. Table of available assets in the MONARC common library.
+1. Table of available assets in the MONARC common Library.

 2. Action: Initiate the import procedure for the corresponding asset.

-4.2.6.
+4.3.6.
 Exporting an asset

 Export Asset

-4.3.
+4.4.
 Information Risks

 By selecting the top of the analysis or an asset in the tree, the risk table appears.
 There are two separate risk tables: